[Minor revision–posted 7/5/22 (replaces 5/1/20 edition)]

 OP 62.21: University Employees Indebted to the State of Texas

-REVIEW: This OP will be reviewed in January of even-numbered years by Chief Payroll Officer of Payroll and Tax Services with substantive revisions forwarded through administrative channels to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in January of even-numbered years by the Chief Payroll Officer with substantive revisions forwarded through administrative channels to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. Authority to Withhold Payroll Check(s) or Warrant(s)